familyman-131/site-backup-simple/README.md

 # site-backup-simple
-example script for backup site from debian-like webserv to FTP, and maintaining two copies of the archive.
+simple script for backup site from debian-like webserv to FTP, and maintaining two copies of the archive.